 Let’s back up for a minute and review the basics.
 Topic-based navigation is when a site is organized into sections based on different topics or user tasks — like HIV.gov.
-Audience-based navigation, perhaps unsurprisingly, uses sections that are targeted to different audiences — like KidsHealth.org.
+Audience-based navigation, perhaps unsurprisingly, uses sections that are geared toward different audiences — like KidsHealth.org.

 Actually, most of the time it’s not.
-In practice, audience-based navigation presents a number of problems.
-It:
+In practice, audience-based navigation presents a number of problems:

-- Forces users to label themselves.
-This can be a problem for users who could be part of more than one audience — or who don’t fit into any of the options you give them.
+- It forces people to label themselves.
+This can be a problem for folks who could be part of more than one audience — or who don’t fit into any of the options you give them.

-- Is often downright confusing.
-Users may not be sure whether the information in a section is about the specified audience or for it.
+- It’s often downright confusing.
+People may not be sure whether the information in a section is about the specified audience or for it.
 Case in point: If you’re a patient looking for a new primary care doctor, why wouldn’t you choose a section labeled “Doctors”?

-- Can make users worry that the information they’re seeing might be incomplete or incorrect — and that can get in the way of your credibility.
+- It can make people worry that the information they’re seeing is incomplete — and that can mess with your credibility.
 People may wonder if another section of the site has information theirs doesn’t (think: what do doctors get to know that patients don’t?!).
-Anxious users may start switching between sections and end up lost.
+This might cause folks to try switching between sections and end up lost.

-- Is more work to maintain.
-If you have content that applies to more than one audience, you’ll need to duplicate it in multiple sections — or create one page that you link to from multiple places.
-Either way, this means more work for you.
+- It’s more work to maintain.
+If you have content that applies to more than one audience, you’ll need to duplicate it in multiple sections — or create a page that you link to from multiple places.
+Either way, more work for you!

-So, is audience-based navigation completely off limits?
+So is audience-based navigation completely off limits?
 Not exactly, dear readers.
-An audience-based nav can work if your audience groups — and the content designed for them — are truly and totally different.
+An audience-based nav might make sense if your audience groups — and the content designed for them — are truly and totally different.
 (Think of the students, parents, and faculty sections on a university website.)

 The bottom line: Skip audience-based navigation — almost all of the time.